HridoyBongo/tapestry-android-sdk/README.md

 ## Quick Setup
-Download the Tapestry code.
+Download the Tapestry SDK from the releases page.

-Copy tapestry.jar into the libs folder of your Android project.
+Copy `tapestry-X-X-X.jar` into the `libs` folder of your Android project.

-Add your Tapestry Partner Id and permissions to your manifest:
+Add your Tapestry Partner Id and permissions the `AndroidManifest.xml` of your application:
 ```xml
     <!-- Permissions for accessing the phone's ids (at least one is required) -->
     <uses-permission android:name="android.permission.INTERNET" />